 The groundwater model for post-mining conditions was developed using the calibrated model for pre-mining conditions.
-The mined volume was replaced by homogenized reclaimed sand spoils with a hydraulic conductivity value of 1×10^{-3} cm/s (2.8 feet/day) and included a layer of bentonite treated sand approximately 3 feet thick and 8 to 25 feet below the reclaimed land surface.
+The mined volume was replaced by homogenized reclaimed sand spoils with a hydraulic conductivity value of 1 x 10^{-3} cm/s (2.8 feet/day) and included a layer of bentonite treated sand approximately 3 feet thick and 8 to 25 feet below the reclaimed land surface.
+The reclaimed homogenized sand spoils and bentonite treated sands were only simulated within the proposed mining area as shown on Figure 3 (and select subsequent report figures).